CHEUNG CHAU

 Away from the central causeway the island becomes much quieter and very scenic.
 There are craggy hillsides, quiet bays and beaches, rocky outcrops, temples, a pirates cave and even a “Mini Great Wall”.

-HARBOUR CRUISE - There is a kaido ferry service from the public pier (adjacent to the main ferry pier) through the harbour to Sai Wan Pier which is within easy walking distance for the Tin Hau Temple and Cheung Po Tsai Cave.
+HARBOUR SAMPAN RIDE - A sampan ferry service from the public pier (adjacent to the main ferry pier) through the harbour to Sai Wan Pier which is within easy walking distance for the Tin Hau Temple and Cheung Po Tsai Cave.
 The journey takes around 10 minutes and is a good way to see the harbour activity and south west side of the island.
 The ferry operates at approximately 20 minute intervals from 07-00 to 20-30 daily with increased frequency on Sundays and Public Holidays to meet demand.
-The fare is HK$3 each way for visitors.
+The fare is HK$5 each way for visitors (HK$3 for locals).
+In addition to the ferry service, there are also usually several sampan operators touting for business at the public pier.

 FAMILY TRAIL WALK - A walk around at least part of the island is a “must” and there is a signed family trail around the island.
 The walk around the whole island takes about three and a half hours but the walk around the southern half of the island is the more interesting and takes about two hours.
 There are tourist information boards at various points around the island showing the route and present location.